 - Last Updated 8/17/16

 The first clear image of the mysterious JZY-01 technology demonstrator (JZ: shipborne, Y: AWACS) is shown here, taken at the CFTE airfield.
 In April 2005 a shipborne AWACS model was partially exposed during a visit of Chinese Vice Prime Minister to the 603 Institute.
 The model appears similar to American E-2C or Russian Yak-44, characterized by a large rotodome and a large cooling intake on top of forward cabin.
 It also features two turboprop engines with 6-blade high-efficiency propellers.
 This new AWACS is thought to be partially based on the Y-7/MA-60 passenger aircraft but might also be a completely new design.
 In order to fit into the aircraft carrier hangar, it also features folding wings and tailfins and its fuselage is thought to be shorter than that of Y-7/MA-60.
 Two upgraded turboprop engines might be installed to generate more power.
-Some Russian assistance has been expected involving Yakovlev OKB.
-It was first rumored in September 2010 that a technology demonstrator was built by XAC and being tested at CFTE.
+A technology demonstrator was built by XAC and delivered on August 13, 2009.
+The aircraft was subsequently tested at CFTE.
 JZY-01 appears to have a forward fuselage very similar to that of Y-7, and newly designed rear fuselage with four E-2C style vertical tailfins to maintain the stability.
 It also features two WJ-6C turboprop engines (5,100hp) used by Y-9 transport aircraft, replacing the less powerful WJ-5E turboprop (3,050hp) on Y-7.
 This, combining with redesigned wings with a bigger wing area, is believe to give the aircraft a strong STOL capability, which is essential for carrier operation.
 However, as a technology demonstrator, JZY-01 appears to lack the sophisticated C3I equipment onboard, including the radar, as well as the strengthened undercarriage, and it is also lacks the tail hook.
-Therefore its main purpose has been to collect the structural and aerodynamic characteristics of a shipborne fixed-wing AWACS for a follow-on design (KJ-600), which is believed to be under development at 603/XAC and in the same class of American E-2C.
+Therefore its main purpose has been to collect the structural and aerodynamic characteristics of a shipborne fixed-wing AWACS for a follow-on design (H-600), which is believed to be under development at 603/XAC and in the same class of American E-2C.
 The emergence of JZY-01 suggests that Chinese are working on a dedicated AWACS platform for the indigenous aircraft carrier to be built with steam catapults.

 Airbus A319 VIP